 The single drive included in the system was a standard 1.44MB “SuperDrive” common in all Macintoshes at the time.
 I cleaned and lubricated the floppy drive and reinstalled it.

 The eBay seller had removed the hard drive, so I needed a replacement.
 While I’ve used SCSI2SDs in the past, this time, I decided to try the newer and less expensive BlueSCSI solution.
 I purchased a kit and assembled it myself.
 The instructions were clear and helpful, and I was pleased with the outcome.
-The reasonable price and straightforward assembly process means there will be more BlueSCSI builds in the future.
+The reasonable price and straightforward assembly process mean there will be more BlueSCSI builds in the future.

 Compared to the SCSI2SD, the BlueSCSI provides a better means to manipulate drive images.
 An image file can be opened on a modern computer using a Macintosh emulator and files conveniently copied or software installed.
 The image file can then be copied back to an SD Card and inserted into the BlueSCSI.
-After a little trial and error, I found success prepping image files as follows: First, I formatted the SD card using the format utility provided by the SD Association, then I replaced the FAT file format with ExFAT to improve performance.
+After a little trial and error, I found success in prepping image files as follows: First, I formatted the SD card using the format utility provided by the SD Association, then I replaced the FAT file format with ExFAT to improve performance.
 I then downloaded several blank drive images and loaded one into my Basilisk II emulator.
-I then used the Wish I Were control panel, to make my emulated system report to be a Quadra 650.
+I then used the Wish I Were control panel to make my emulated system report to be a Quadra 650.
 Finally, I fired up the System 7.5.3 installer from the Apple Legacy Software Recovery CD.
 After selecting the “System Software for this Macintosh” option, I had an image file ready to boot.

-I attached the BlueSCSI within the empty drive bay and turned my attention to the monitor.
+I attached the BlueSCSI to the empty drive bay and turned my attention to the monitor.
 About a year ago, I acquired a large collection of Apple products from a gentleman readying for retirement.
 Within the collection was a dirty and yellowed Apple Color Plus 14-inch display.
 Also released in October 1993, it seemed fitting to pair the display with the Quadra 650–though it typically accompanied less-expensive Performa models.
 The Goldstar shadow-mask CRT has a fixed resolution of 640×480.